Shipper portal software for small 3PLs. A read-only shipment status login for your top shippers.

 The pilot reads from your single primary system (WMS or freight TMS) and serves a read-only status view to one branded shipper login.
 No second-source sync, no carrier confirmation parsing, no inventory pull in the pilot.
 As the tool grows on the monthly, inventory, 30-day history, carrier confirmation parsing, and additional sync sources get layered in one tool at a time.
 WMS migration is never required.

-A read-only, live shipment-status view your top shippers log into on one branded URL, pulled from the single system that holds your status today.
-By day 30, where-is-my-order calls and emails from the shippers who got the login drop measurably.
-From there, inventory, history, and second-source sync layer in one tool at a time on the monthly.
+One thing, working: a read-only, live shipment-status view your top shippers reach on one branded URL, pulled from the single system that holds your status today.
+Order number, carrier, current status, ETA, scoped so each shipper sees only their own orders.
+We build it in 1 to 3 weeks and run it live for 30 days against an outcome we set first: measurably fewer where-is-my-order calls and emails from the shippers who got the login.
+After the 30 days, the engagement graduates onto Starter ($295/mo) to keep the portal running, and inventory, history, and second-source sync layer in one tool at a time from there.

 Do we have to replace our WMS?